ithron/ResolCT/README.md

 # ResolCT
 A MATLAB toolbox to estimate in-plane point spread function of QCT scans from calibration phantom inserts.

+## Motivation
+The traditional way to measure the in-plane point spread function (PSF) of a CT is by scanning a special phantom.
+The resulting images are then deconvolved to obtain the PSF \[[1](#Ref1)\].
+However, doing such extra scans is tedious task and not always possible.
+Luckily, in QCT a calibration phantom is simultaneously scanned with the patient.
+So in each QCT scan there is a phantom with known geometry that can be used for PSF estimation.

+## Method
+ResolCT is based on a method called *Analysis by Synthesis* (AbS).
+In AbS we do not analyze the image directly, but instead synthesize images from a model and find the model parameters for which the synthetic and the input image match best.
+In the case of this toolbox, the model is a circular slice of an QCT calibration phantom insert.
+The imaging system is approximated by a convolution with a gaussan PSF with unknown scale `sigma`.
+First radial 1D profiles of an insert in the image are sampled.
+Since the geometry of the inserts is known, the ideal profiles for a given `sigma` can be computed and compared to the samples from the input image.
+The optimal parameters are then found by minimization of the negative log likelihood function of the model parameters given the image.

 ## Usage
 First load your QCT scan into a MATLAB 3D-matrix.
 Suppose your scan resides in `image` and the resolution of the scan in stores in `resolution`.
 The PSF estimation functions need two additional parameters: the insert radius `radius` and the number of inserts `N` to use for the estimation.